 The violence perpetrated against women in Blade Runner 2049 is graphic.
 A man chokes a woman to death while holding her under water to drown her.
 This scene is long and includes several close-ups of her face.
 A woman stabs another to death and stamps out a third woman’s life, both before our eyes.
 A man cuts a woman open to kill her and shoots another in the head at close range for being unacceptable to him.
 Men’s deaths, on the other hand, are much less brutal.
 One is shot off screen and another dies a peaceful death, lying on snow covered steps, under the prettily falling snow.

 © 2017 Alline Cormier

 Movieland is must be a lonely place for women considering how few women inhabit it.
 In “real” life women have a mother, sisters, girlfriends, aunts, female cousins and colleagues they are friendly with.
 Sometimes we even have our grandmothers in adulthood.
-In movieland on the other hand they are typically alone in a world of men.
+In movieland on the other hand women are typically alone in a world of men.
 For instance, take Wimbledon (2004), a love story starring Kirsten Dunst as the lead female and Paul Bettany as the lead male.
 Bettany has his brother, his father, his best friend Dieter and his male agent.
 For her part Dunst has no sisters, mother or girlfriends and her agent is a man.
 In fact, all she has in the way of contact with other women is rivals.
 This is not an atypical movie.
 It is the norm.